robertschopf/MasterProject_TravelTide/README.md

 * Goal: Maximize the likelihood of perk appeal and program enrollment.

 **Step 5: Validation of Results**
-* Analysis results were validated for accuracy and reliability.
+* Analysis results are validated for accuracy and reliability.
 * Validation may involve statistical testing, cross-validation, or external data comparison.

 ---